auth0/docs/articles/appliance/infrastructure/extensions.md

 Once you have met the requirements for updating to version 8986, contact an Auth0 Customer Success Engineer to:

 * Configure Webtasks (including switching your sandbox mode to `auth0-sandbox`)
 * Perform the upgrade.
-Auth0 will work with you to upgrade your Development environment first.
-You will then test the upgrade prior to the upgrade in Production.
+Auth0 will work with you to upgrade your Development environment first, so that you can test the changes.
+Afterwards, Auth0 will coordinate the Production upgrade.

 ## Further Reading